Learning outcomes of the 3rd year

-The third year is devoted to specialisation classes geared towards industrial applications and organised into tracks.
 The emphasis is on the one hand on the deepening of scientific skills on topics chosen by the student, and on the other hand on the acquisition of knowledge specific to a given profession.
 An optional one-week study trip allows a concrete approach to this profession.

 Beyond their training as a general engineer, the student will thus acquire an engineering profile oriented towards an economic sector or a particular know-how, in which they will generally begin their career.

 The third-year student chooses a specialisation track in the 3 divisions of excellence of the School:

 Transportation and energy, mathematical engineering and systems engineering.